xueranm/KuberneteCertificates/KCNA-Preparation.md

   Example: Cruise Control System of A Car: can set the desired speed of the car, which is measured and observed by a person with the speedometer.
 To maintain the speed in changed conditions (ex. up to mountain), the power of the motor must be modified.

   * Telemetry
       Built-in Tools in container systems with collecting and transferring data in a centralized system:
       1. __Logs__: Emitted from apps about errors, warnings or debug info.
-       Unix and Linux Programs Three I/O streams (to output logs from containers):\
+         Unix and Linux Programs Three I/O streams (to output logs from containers):
+         - stdin: file descriptors 0
+         - stdout: 1
+         - stderr: 2
       2. __Metrics__: Quantitative measurements taken over time.
 For ex, num of requests or an error rate.
       3. __Traces__: Progression of a request while it's passing thru the system.
 Are used in a distributed system to provide info about when a request was procssed and how long it took